jespanag/Laravel-Proxy-Helper/README.md

 It allows you to forward exact requests to another server and return their response.
 Supports all methods, and also files.

+# Required
+This helper require Laravel 7 or later.
+If you need a lower version, just replace the http client with Guzzle.

 ## What it does

 Its main function is to make requests from one point to another using laravel as a proxy.